digitalemuendigkeit/covid-19-behavior-sem/Data/Data-Info.md

 S1-data-qualcl is the data cleaned from speeders and the worst satisficers (> 2 blocks straightlining or diagonal lining).
 The next step is the examination of data distribution.

 S1-data-nd is the data cleaned from the variables exhibiting worst nonnormality (absolute skewness and/or absolute kurtosis >= 5).
 The next step is the treatment of missing data.

+S1-data-nm is the data cleaned from variables containing missing data (all colleagues questions).